hgesser/uvgrep/README.md

 #### Limitations
 The current and initial version of `uvgrep` relies solely on filename extensions and should be modified to use the output of the `file` program.

-`uvgrep` cannot detect on which pages of an ODF document a search term was found.
+`uvgrep` cannot detect on which pages, tables or slides, of a LibreOffice document a search term was found; it cannot detect on which pages of a Microsoft Word document it was found.
+(However it will display information about slides or tables in Microsoft documents.)

 `uvgrep` uses German error messages for the two problems that can occur (file not found, unsupported file type).
+In order to localize it, change the three message variables defined in the first lines.

 #### Example